 Guide for Authors

-The Editorial Board of the journal processes appeals and complaints in accordance with the COPE guidelines.
-Authors may contact the Editor-in-Chief or the Editorial Board directly with their appeals and complaints.
-When needed, an impartial representative will be appointed for issues that the Editorial Board cannot resolve internally.
-The Editor-in-Chief will make the final decision in the decision-making process for objections and complaints.
-The publisher and editor are always ready to publish corrections, clarifications, retractions and apologies when necessary.
+The Editorial Board handles appeals and complaints in accordance with COPE guidelines.
+Authors may contact the Editor-in-Chief or the editorial/publishing board directly regarding any appeals or complaints.
+When necessary, an independent representative will be appointed for matters that cannot be resolved internally by the Editorial Board.
+The final decision in the appeal and complaint resolution process rests with the Editor-in-Chief.
+The publisher and editors remain prepared to issue corrections, clarifications, retractions, or apologies whenever required.

-All correspondence related to Selcuk Medical Journal, paper submission, follow-up of the article, consultant reports, uploading corrections, sending acceptance letter and uploading all other forms related to the article will be made from https://www.selcukmedj.org The rules for the articles to be uploaded via this site are stated below.
+All correspondence related to Selcuk Medical Journal—including manuscript submission, tracking, reviewer reports, revisions, submission of acceptance letters, and uploading of all forms related to the manuscript—must be conducted through the website https://www.selcukmedj.org.
+The rules for manuscripts submitted via this platform are outlined below.

-Selcuk Medical Journal adopts a free, open access policy.
-In this context, all articles published in the journal will be available at https://www.selcukmedj.org and no additional fee will be charged to the authors.
+Selcuk Medical Journal adopts a free and open-access publication policy.
+Accordingly, all articles published in the journal are openly accessible at https://www.selcukmedj.org, and no additional fees will be charged to authors.

 Authorship